admsasha/puzzle-jigsaw/README.md

 Read samples/credits.txt for information about samples of images of puzzles and their licenses.

-All images are allowed to be redistributed, but not used for commercial purposes, attribution is required (except for images from the 'samples' folder, which are licensed according to the samples/credits.txt file).
+All images are allowed to be redistributed without modification, but not used for commercial purposes, attribution is required (except for images from the 'samples' folder, which are licensed according to the samples/credits.txt file).

 puzzle-jigsaw  is a tiling puzzle that requires the assembly of often oddly shaped interlocking and mosaiced pieces.